 In the evening, Justin and I had reserved tickets to see a production of The Sound of Music at the Salzburg Marionette Theatre.
 We booked the tickets on their website in advance, and the tickets were speedily mailed to us in Canada.
 Definitely book your tickets ahead of time because you don’t want to miss this unique production show that you won’t see anywhere else!

 The Salzburg Marionette Theatre is included on the UNESCO List of Intangible Cultural Heritage.
 These marionette shows have delighted adults and children alike for decades.
-Seeing a production of The Sound of Music was perfect to see in Salzburg.
+If you’re looking for what to do in Salzburg, seeing a production of The Sound of Music makes perfect sense.

 It’s easy to become enraptured by the production and forget that the characters are even puppets being pulled by string.
 The sets are quite elaborate, and the marionettes themselves are very detailed in their expressions and movements.
 The puppeteers are highly skilled and I don’t even know how they pull off such orchestrated choreography so eloquently!